Thahaseen-Shaik/Atm-Management-System/README.md

 Enter your choice: 1
 Your Current Balance: ₹10,000
-collect your  Atm card
+Enter  the option: 5
- thank you for visiting
+collect your  Atm card thank you for visiting

 🌟 Future Enhancements